Thursday 9th of September 2010 05:32:56 PM

 A high-grade, smooth, glossy sheet iron, not liable to rust; once made by a process that was long a secret with Russian manufacturers.
 The sheets were subjected to severe hammering in piles with powdered charcoal between them.

-This name is applied to sheet iron of very highly polished or glazed surface also known as planished iron.
-It is used for protecting the lagging of engines and boilers and for other uses where a non-corroding black iron of finished surface is desired.
 These sheets are made by piling together about fifty pickled sheets of soft steel with powdered charcoal sprinkled between adjacent sheets.
 The pile is wrapped in old sheets, wired and heated in a furnace to a cherry-red heat for about 6 hours.
 Upon cooling, each sheet is swept free of loose charcoal and is then sprayed with steam to form a thin oxide.
 Again the sheets are piled together, heated and then placed on the hammer table, several in a bundle, and pounded with a steam hammer.
 This brings about a grinding action which grinds the carbon and oxide on the surface down to a highly polished coating.

-From: An Elementary Outline Of Mechanical Processes | by G. W. Danforth - 1912.
+From: An Elementary Outline Of Mechanical Processes by George W. Danforth, 1912.

 Russia iron is used for roasting pans, baking pans, and also for stove pipes, patent elbows, etc. It is a special grade of sheet iron with a medium grey, slightly mottled appearance, due to oxide adhering to the surface so tenaciously that it cannot be cracked off by repeated bendings.
 It is produced by binding multiple iron sheets (they claim the iron is important) together in "books" with coke or charcoal powder between the sheets.
 The book was then placed in acid baths, heated, and beaten (hence the term "planished").
 The book was then broken apart, the sheets shuffled reassembled with more coke, then the acid bath heat and beating resumed.
 This process was repeated several times.
 Afterward the sheets were graded, with the medium grey being the highest quality and used for export.
 Lesser grades were used as roof iron.